Ivana Rokvić: Early life and career

 Rokvić was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 She graduated from the University of Belgrade Faculty of Political Sciences on the topic "Local Self-Government of the USA: Phoenix Case Study" and later completed international studies at the University of Pittsburgh, specializing in public administration management and local self-government.

 Rokvić returned to Serbia in 2003 and worked as a project manager for the non-governmental organization PALGO.
 She later became director of the Serbian government's secretariat for international cooperation and was deputy secretary-general of the Serbian Association for Small and Medium Enterprises.
 She started a publishing agency in 2015 and has done research on recent Serbian history.

-She published the historical novel Zapisi crnog pera (English: Notes from a Black Pen) in 2019 and has begun work on a novel about the Jasenovac concentration camp.
+Her historical novel Zapisi crnog pera (English: Notes from a Black Pen) was published in 2019, and she later began work on a novel about the Jasenovac concentration camp.